ed-andre/betterjobs-snow/README.md

 ---

-Built as a personal project for exploring job market data and modern web technologies.
+Built as a personal project for exploring job market data and modern data engineering technologies.